aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 laravel new mynewapp
 ```

-This will create a new Laravel project mynewapp directory
+This will create a new Laravel project directory named mynewapp.

-Note that as it starts installing it prints the version of the laravel/laravel package which is the laravel project scaffold that it is creating:
+Note that as it the installer starts installing, it prints the version of the `laravel/laravel` package that is being installed.

 ```bash
 Creating a "laravel/laravel" project at "./mynewapp" Installing laravel/laravel (v8.5.15)
 ```

+the `laravel/laravel` package is the Laravel project scaffold that contains the directory structure of the project being created.

-The laravel/laravel project requires the laravel/framework package which is the actual laravel framework.
+The `laravel/laravel` packages `composer.json` file requires the `laravel/framework package` which is the actual Laravel framework being installed.

-Once the project is created we can check the framework version using the artisan command:
+Once the project is created we can check the `laravel/framework` Laravel framework version using the artisan command:

 ```bash
 cd mynewapp